Punishable Offences And Punishment For Breaking the Law

-There are two classes of offenses (1) Criminal offenses and (2) Civic offenses
+There are two classes of offences:

 CRIMINAL OFFENCES:

 There are severe offences with severe penalties.
-Though citizen must be tried in the court of law and found guilty of such offences before punishment is metes out with respect of the provision of law.
-Criminal offences include crimes like bribery, drug trafficking, corruption and human trafficking.
-Criminal offences may attract jail term and death penalties.
+Though a citizen must be tried in the court of law and found guilty of such offences before punishment is meted out with respect to the provision of law.

 CIVIC OFFENCES:

-They are less critical offences yet they attract penalties.
-They include libel prostitution, slander, sanitation offences and so on.
-They are punishable by impressing fire and shat detension sentences.
+They are punishable by imprisonment and short detention sentences.
 The state and the rule of law: In this context, ‘state’ means the nation or country.
-Institution or arms of government that help in formulating and enforcement of the rule of law includes the legislature, executive, judiciary and the law enforcement agencies such as police, EFCC, ICFC and so on.
+Institutions or arms of government that help in formulating and enforcement of the rule of law include the legislature, executive, judiciary and the law enforcement agencies such as police, EFCC, ICPC and so on.

 THE LEGISLATURE: